 3. Risk intelligence feeds

-Your supplier management system should help you to identify and mitigate the inherent risks that are introduced to your business each time you work with a new supplier.
+Integrated risk intelligence feeds within your platform can help you to identify and mitigate the inherent risks that are introduced to your business each time you work with a new supplier.

 Storing all of your records within a centralised repository, tracking key dates and setting up notifications based on changes to your supplier base will help you to manage risk effectively.